For those not planning on retiring to Australia

 Accessing your super when leaving Australia

-If you are a citizen or were a permanent resident, you can only access your funds for the same reasons as someone who still resides in Australia, which means reaching preservation age (60 for those born after July 1, 1964, and a little earlier for those born before) or extenuating circumstances such as incapacitation, financial hardship, terminal illness, etc.
+If you are a citizen, you can only access your funds for the same reasons as someone who still resides in Australia, which means reaching preservation age (which is now effectively 60 for everyone) or extenuating circumstances such as incapacitation, financial hardship, terminal illness, etc. This is to prevent people from taking what should be retirement savings and spending it frivolously and then returning.

 Don’t forget that even if you cannot access it, it is still your money, and it will still grow if you make sure the money is invested there.
 Superannuation is an investment vehicle, meaning it is a structure that holds investments.
 So, be sure to do the following: